onefanwu/onefanwu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a PhD student at the State Key Laboratory of Blockchain and Data Security of Zhejiang University, advised by Prof. [Lidan Shou](https://scholar.google.com/citations?user=0OlITuIAAAAJ).
-I have a keen interest in Data Infrastructure, Data Market, Emerging Hardware, and Blockchain.
+I have a keen interest in Data Infrastructure, Databases, Data Market, Blockchain, and Emerging Hardware.

-Specifically, my current research focuses on designing novel frameworks for data warehouses to optimize cloud resource management and integrate AI capabilities.
-In parallel, I also explore the use of emerging hardware technologies, such as compute-in-memory architectures, to accelerate analytical workloads.
+My current research is anchored in two interesting areas.
+Specifically, I'm designing novel frameworks for serverless data warehouses to significantly optimize cloud resource management and integrate AI capabilities.
+Simultaneously, I'm actively exploring the use of emerging hardware technologies, such as compute-in-memory architectures, to aggressively accelerate analytical workloads.

 ## Current Projects